 The church is nestled in a forest back from the road and reached via a very pleasant shaded path.
 The walk is a lovely way to start your morning.
 At the entrance you’ll find a church shop selling handicrafts and local honey.

-A Soviet-era mosaic in the town of Gurjaani depicts scene from the wine harvest.
+A Soviet-era mosaic in the town of Gurjaani depicts dancing women and scenes from the wine harvest.

 A Soviet-era mosaic in Gurjaani.